kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 ![iPhone](/images/06-video-link-valid.png)

 Looks great!
-Now if you were to return to your email client and tap the second link, the app would open but you'd be immediately bounce back to Safari, as shown below:
+Now if you were to return to your email client and tap the second link, the app would open but you'd be immediately bounce back to Safari, as shown:

 ![iphone](/images/07-video-link-invalid.png)